-EYFS: Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Observing (qualitative data) Commenting on what they see and hear in the natural world.
-Using their senses to describe, in s notice or what has changed. imple terms, what they Using their senses to describe, in more detail and with simple scientific vocabulary, what they notice or what has changed.
+Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Observing (qualitative data) Using their senses to describe, in simple terms, what they notice or what has changed.
+Using their senses to describe, in more detail and with simple scientific vocabulary, what they notice or what has changed.
 Using their senses to describe, in detail and with a broader range of scientific vocabulary, what they notice or what has changed.
-Measuring (quantitativ e data) Using non-standard units to measure.
-Using non-standard units to measure and compare.
-Beginning to use standard units ar measure and compare.
-Beginning to use simple measuring approximate measurements. nd read simple scales to Using standard units to measure and compare.
+Measuring (quantitative data) Using non-standard units to measure and compare.
+Beginning to use standard units to measure and compare.
+Beginning to use simple measuring equipment to make approximate measurements.
+Reading simple numbered scales.
+Using standard units to measure and compare.
 Using measuring equipment with increasing accuracy.
 Reading scales with unmarked intervals between numbers.
 Using standard units to measure and compare with increasing precision (decimals).
 Reading a wider variety of scales with unmarked intervals between numbers.
-Researching Recognising that information can be found online and in books.
-Gathering specific information fro source. m one simplified, specified Gathering specific information from a variety of sources.
+Researching Gathering specific information from one simplified, specified source.
+Gathering specific information from a variety of sources.
 Gathering answers to open-ended questions from a variety of sources.
-Recording (diagrams) Drawing and labelling pictures of plants and animals.
-Drawing and labelling simple diagrams.
+Recording (diagrams) Drawing and labelling simple diagrams.
 Beginning to draw more scientific diagrams by: Using some standard symbols.
 Drawing in 2D to produce simple line diagrams.
 Labelling with more scientific vocabulary.
-Using a wider range of standard symbols.
+Drawing scientific diagrams by: Using a wider range of standard symbols.
 Drawing with increasing accuracy.
 Labelling with a broader range of scientific vocabulary.
 Annotating diagrams to explain concepts and convey opinions.
-Recording (tables) Recognising that tables can be used to record information.
-Using a prepared table to record results including: Numbers.
+Recording (tables) Using a prepared table to record results including: Numbers.
 Simple observations.
 Tally frequency.
 Using a prepared table to record results including more detailed observations.
 Using tables with more than two columns.
 Identifying and adding headings to tables.
 Beginning to design simple results tables.
 Using tables with columns that allow for repeat readings.
 Suggesting headings to tables, including units.
 Designing results tables with increasing independence with consideration of variables where applicable.
 Calculating the mean average.
-Grouping and classifying Grouping objects, plants and animals with support.
-Grouping based on visible characteristics.
-Organising questions to create a simple classification key.
-Grouping based on visible characteristics and measurable properties.
-Populating a pre-prepared branching and number key.
-Choosing appropriate questions for classification keys.
+Grouping and classifying properties.
 Grouping in a broader range of contexts.
 Organising the layout of number and branching keys.
+Choosing appropriate questions for classification keys.
 Formulating appropriate questions for classification keys.